-Texas Tech University is a public, state school in an urban setting in Lubbock, Texas.
-Texas Tech was founded in 1923 and now enrolls around 40,322 students a year, including 33,269 undergrads.
-Texas Tech provides on-campus housing for up to 7,997 students.
-Most students live in off campus housing, and 23% of students spend their weekends on campus .
+Texas Tech University is a public, state school in the urban setting of Lubbock, Texas.
+Texas Tech was founded in 1923 and the school currently enrolls around 40,542 students per year, which includes 33,132 undergraduate students.
+Texas Tech provides housing for up to 8,100 students.
+The majority of students live on campus, and first year-students are required to live in campus housing.
+On the weekends, about 50% of students stay on-campus and participate in campus events and social life.
+Regular decision applicants for Fall 2023 should receive admissions decisions by September 1.

-There are many ways for students to get involved at Texas Tech!
 Love music or performing?
-Join a campus band, sing in a chorus, or perform with one of Texas Tech's theater groups.
+At Texas Tech you can join a campus band, sing in a chorus, or perform with one of the school's theater groups.

 Interested in journalism or communications?
 Texas Tech students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

-Thinking of pledging?
-Texas Tech has fraternities and sororities.
+Excited for Greek life?
+Texas Tech has both fraternities and sororities.

 Planning to play sports?
 Texas Tech has many options for athletes.
 See them all and learn more about life at Texas Tech on the Student Life page.

-Let's take a closer look at each of these factors to get a clearer sense of what Texas Tech offers and if it sounds like a good choice for you.
+Let's take a look at these areas to get a clearer sense of what Texas Tech offers and if the school might be a good choice for you.

-It is moderately difficult to get into Texas Tech.
-Around 70% of applicants get into Texas Tech each year.
-Last year, 29,131 students applied to Texas Tech and 20,400 were admitted.
+Texas Tech is moderately difficult to get into.
+The acceptance rate at Texas Tech is 68%.
+Last year, 33,756 students applied to Texas Tech and 22,908 were admitted.

 Job placement statistics for recent graduates can give you a sense of the return on investment a school offers.
 Within six months of graduating, 55% of graduates receive at least one full-time job offer.

-Recent Texas Tech grads have an average starting salary of $55,000 a year.
-The average starting salary for all 2021 graduates was around $60,000 a year, though these numbers vary widely by major.
+The average starting salary for recent Texas Tech grads is $55,000 a year.
+Average starting salaries vary by discipline, but the average starting salary for all 2021 graduates was around $60,000 a year.

 If Texas Tech University seems like a school you want to apply to, click the heart button to save it to your college list.

-Texas Tech is located in the urban setting of Lubbock, Texas.
+Texas Tech is located in the city of Lubbock, Texas.

 If you want to see Texas Tech for yourself, plan a visit.
 The best way to reach campus is to take Interstate 27 to Lubbock, or book a flight to the nearest airport, Lubbock Preston Smith International.